 Until 1949, when re-organisation took place, the present Junior School, situated in the centre of Cromer, housed three separate departments, each with its own Headmaster or Headmistress.
 The Boys' School had its entrance in Louden Road, the Infants' in the Loke, and the Girls' School in Cross Street.
 There was an extra entrance in Bond Street, which led to the Board Room, in which the School Board (and later the School Managers) met to discuss the business of the three schools.
 Before the existence of this building, however, there was an earlier Girls' School, situated approximately where the Parish Hall now stands, and which was owned and run by the Church.
 This school is known to have existed as early as 1854 and may have been there even before this, but the only written evidence (as far as I know) is the Log Book which dates from 1872.

-The first Parliamentary Act granting aid for elementary education was made in 1833; the Act of 1870 went further, and presumably it was then that the Vicar of Cromer, the Rev. Frederic Fitch, was prompted to apply for a grant to help to finance the running of his school.
+The first Parliamentary Act granting aid for elementary education was made in 1833; the Act of 1870 went further, and presumably, it was then that the Vicar of Cromer, the Rev. Frederic Fitch, was prompted to apply for a grant to help to finance the running of his school.
 To obtain this he had to agree to certain stipulations, e.g. the Headmistress must be qualified, the school must be inspected and examined yearly by one of Her Majesty's (Queen Victoria's) Inspectors of Schools, and must satisfy him of the standard of work required, and a Log Book must be kept in which the Headmistress must make daily entries recording anything which affected the life of the school.
-Later on the entries were made weekly, and later still, at the discretion of the teacher, who judged whether the item was worthy of note.
-Thus it may be seen that although valuable as a means of forming an idea of the schools of that period, such a Log Book was no means complete, as it did not record anything which happened outside the school hours, and in later years much did happen after school hours; concerts, visits, Jumble Sales, and Sports Practices, to name but a few.
+Later on, the entries were made weekly, and later still, at the discretion of the teacher, who judged whether the item was worthy of note.
+Thus it may be seen that although valuable as a means of forming an idea of the schools of that period, such a Log Book was by no means complete, as it did not record anything which happened outside the school hours, and in later years much did happen after school hours; concerts, visits, Jumble Sales, and Sports Practices, to name but a few.

 So, as this old Log Book is the main source of the existence of this early Girls' School, this history, incomplete as it is, is nevertheless of interest in giving a picture of what went on in schools at that time.
 The old Log Book and the one which followed, tell of eight Headmistresses over a span of seventy-seven years.
 Each will be dealt with separately, trying to give a picture of the kind of school which existed then, the subjects taught and the kind of people who taught them.